dmijatovic/dv4all-wcp/components/src/select/README.md

 ### Attributes

 - name: element name.
 It uses name value to assign #id to inner select element.
-- label: label shown above select box.
+- title: label shown above select box.
 If ommitted no label is shown/loaded
 - options: comma separated list of VALID options to select from
 - missing-option: ONE option to be added at the start of the option list.
 This option will be selected by default.
 It returns value of -1.
 - value: assign which value from the options is selected